 Amelia Watkins has performed with leading orchestras and opera companies in the United States, Canada, Asia and Europe.
-Since her European debut at the Leipzig Gewandhaus, she has appeared with the Los Angeles Opera, New York City Opera, the Prototype Festival, the Estates Theatre/National Theatre Prague, the Brooklyn Academy of Music, Carnegie Hall, Weill Hall, Lincoln Centre, the Tanglewood Music Festival, the Verbier Festival, The National Arts Centre, EMPAC, Joe’s Pub, and in concert in Hong Kong.
-Her operatic roles include Norina (Don Pasquale), Despina (Così fan Tutte), Zerlina (Don Giovanni), Musetta (La Bohème), Mme.
-Herz (The Impresario), Gretel (Hansel & Gretel), Frasquita (Carmen), Dafne (Apollo e Dafne), and extensive scenes of Handel heroines Armida and Cleopatra performed with baroque orchestra.
-Oratorio roles include Handel's Messiah, theRequiem of Mozart, Fauré and Rutter (performed at Carnegie Hall), and of Manfred Trojahn (at the Gewandhaus), Mozart's Exultate, JubilateandCoronation Mass, and Mahler's Symphony #2, performed at The National Arts Center in Ottawa.
+Since her European debut at the Leipzig Gewandhaus, she has appeared with the Los Angeles Opera, New York City Opera, the Estates Theatre/National Theatre Prague, the Brooklyn Academy of Music, Carnegie Hall, Weill Hall, Lincoln Centre, the Tanglewood Music Festival, the Verbier Festival, The National Arts Centre, and in concert in Hong Kong.
+Her operatic roles include Norina Don Pasquale, Despina Così fan Tutte, Zerlina Don Giovanni, Musetta La Bohème, Mme.
+Herz The Impresario, Gretel Hansel & Gretel, Frasquita Carmen, Dafne Apollo e Dafne, and extensive scenes of Handel heroines Armida and Cleopatra performed with baroque orchestra.
+Oratorio roles include Handel's Messiah, the Requiem of Mozart, Fauré and Rutter performed at Carnegie Hall, and of Manfred Trojahn at the Gewandhaus, Mozart's Exultate, Jubilate and Coronation Mass, and Mahler's Symphony #2, performed at The National Arts Center in Ottawa.
 She recently drew critical praise for her portrayal of Brainy Woman in Michael Gordon and Deborah Artman’s Acquanetta for the Prototype Festival, to be reprised in summer of 2019 at the Bard Festival.
 In the spring of 2019, Amelia will portray Mrs. Coyle in the New York premiere of Britten’s Owen Wingrave.

-Amelia has been featured on the Grammy-nominated album Vocabularies with Bobby McFerrin, Missy Mazzoli and Royce Vavrek’s highly acclaimed opera Song From The Uproar, and on Albany Record’s New Growth, and the upcoming studio recording of Acquanetta.
-Her film and television work includes singing Casta diva in Breastmilk:The Movie (produced by Ricky Lake), Bravo TV Canada's "Comédies Musicales", and various commercial and indie film scores.
-A versatile singer and lover of all genres of music, she also enjoys backing up rock bands on the New York City circuit.
+Amelia has been featured in recording on the Grammy-nominated album Vocabularies with Bobby McFerrin, Missy Mazzoli and Royce Vavrek’s highly acclaimed opera Song From The Uproar, Albany Record’s New Growth, and the upcoming studio recording of Acquanetta.
+Her film and television work includes 'Breastmilk:The Movie', Bravo TV (Canada) "Comédies Musicales", and various commercial and indie film scores.
+A versatile singer, Amelia enjoys backing up rock and pop bands in the NYC circuit.

 A graduate of the Manhattan School of Music, and the Oberlin Conservatory of Music, Ms. Watkins is the recipient of multiple substantial grants from the Canada Council for the Arts, The Jacqueline Desmarais Foundation for Young Canadian Opera Singers, and has been recognized in other regional, national and international competitions.
 She has been a fellow at the Tanglewood Music Festival, a Young Artist at Berkshire Opera, a featured academy artist at the Verbier Festival, participant in the Cleveland Art Song Festival, the Carnegie Hall Professional Training Workshop with Thomas Quasthoff, and a resident performer with the Metropolitan Opera Guild outreach program.
 Amelia is a citizen of Canada, Ireland (European Union), and the United States.